jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 Inorder Traversal using Morris Traversal:
 4 2 6 5 7 1 3 9 8
 ```
+### Time and Space Complexity

+- Time Complexity: O(N) (each node is visited at most twice)

+- Space Complexity: O(1) (no extra space used except for modifying pointers)

 ## 21.3 Morris Traversal - Pre Order

+To perform preorder traversal:

+Print the node before going left instead of after restoring links.

 ```cpp
 void preorderTraversal(TreeNode* root) {